manish996330/Predicting-Future-Exchange-Rates-with-Linear-Regression/README.md

-# Predicting Future Exchange Rates using Linear Refression
+# Predicting Future Exchange Rates using Linear Regression

 This project is about analyzing and predicting stock prices using machine learning and linear regression model.